 What are worm casts?

 Worm casts are small heaps of muddy soil ejected from the digestive tract of some species of earthworm, mainly Aporrectodea and Lumbricus species.
 These earthworms live in permanent vertical burrows drawing leaves and other plant debris down, a behaviour known as anecic.
-On most lawns worm casts can be tolerated and brushed off when dry; a minor inconvenience compared to the benefits of soil aeration and nutrient recycling.
-On some fine lawns, such as that which is low cut for sport, worm casts can be considered undesirable by some gardeners.
+In most cases worm casts can be tolerated and brushed off when dry; a minor inconvenience compared to the benefits of soil aeration and nutrient recycling.
+On some fine lawns, such as that which is low cut for sport, and gravel paths worm casts may be considered undesirable by some gardeners.

 Earthworms are soil-dwelling animals that have elongate cylindrical segmented bodies.
 Adult earthworms have a distinctive thickened band, known as the clitellum, about one third of the way down the body from the head end, this is part of the reproductive system of the worm.